 How Do I Keep Myself And Other Party-Goers Safe?

-Let’s say the gathering abides by the above guidelines: it’s fewer than 10 people, all of whom you’re well-acquainted with, and taking place outside in a space where it’s easy to social distance.
+Let’s say the gathering abides by the above guidelines: it’s fewer than 10 people, all of whom you’re well-acquainted with, and taking place in a space where it’s easy to social distance.
 You should still take some additional precautions if you want to decrease the risk of infection.
 Richardson says to first and foremost wear a mask in case you are unable to socially distance.
 “Masks are vital in stopping the spread of COVID-19,” Richardson notes, “and if you are wearing a mask, you are helping protect the health of all your friends and family at the party."

 Also, for the love of sanitation, wash your hands.